Where to stream WWE events and matches in 2020

 Sadly, there isn’t much WWE content available on free-to-air, especially when it comes to huge pay-per-view events – after all, it’s right there in the title.
 However, fans can watch weekly one-hour versions of WWE Raw Thursday nights and WWE SmackDown Friday nights on 9GO!
 These are also available to stream online via 9Now.
 If you’re just a casual viewer, this may be enough to tie you over, with the occasional Main Event every now and then to keep things interesting.

 Over at Foxtel, WWE fans can watch Raw and SmackDown live Tuesdays and Wednesdays on FOX8.
+As of 202o, WWE NXT has also joined the schedule.
 You can also stream them with Foxtel Now or catch them on demand.
 FOX8 is available on Foxtel Now with the Pop Pack, included with the core Essentials pack for $25/month.
 Besides FOX8, you also get access to showcase, The Comedy Channel, MTV, 111Funny, and Arena.
 You can watch on laptops or mobile/tablets, but also on Telstra TV, the Foxtel Now box, Chromecast/Airplay, and PS4.

 Moreover, fans can order all the specials via Foxtel’s pay-per-view channel Main Event.
 The cost varies based on event, but paying for it enables you to watch in style, on your big-screen TV.
 Besides the live broadcast, there are also replays scheduled, so you can relive the action over and over again.
 You simply need to remember to order the event ahead of time, but Foxtel makes things simple, offering multiple options for subscribers eager to taste the WWE action.
 You can order events via the MyFoxtel app, online, through your remote, or via telephone.